mpiress/midpy/README.md

 <p> </p>

 <p align="justify">
 In an essential class of compute-intensive applications, while a series of independent tasks are executed, a large number of partial computations are produced.
-In such a process, each task's partial computations employ data input elements extensively, making processing costly.
+In such a context, partial computations use data input elements extensively, making processing costly.
 A typical optimization introduces a cache as support for similar tasks with common computations to reduce computational impacts under overlapped data input elements processing.
 Thus, partial computations with high overlap demand can be reused, which results in a considerable reduction in application execution time.
 Furthermore, because compute-intensive applications operate in significant volumes of data input elements, it is common to observe cache optimization employed concurrently with parallel and distributed models for performance reasons.
 </p>

 <p align="justify">